abejones26/Street-Lights/README.md

 ## Question(s)
-a) Which Chicago neighborhoods have the most street light outages reported?
+1. Which Chicago neighborhoods have the most street light outages reported?
-b) What address has the most street light outage reports?
+2. What address has the most street light outage reports?
 Which year had the most street light outage reports?
-c) Average time it takes for outages to get fixed per neighborhood?
+3. Average time it takes for outages to get fixed per neighborhood?
-d) What are the crime rates/reports in neighborhoods with street light outages?
+4. What are the crime rates/reports in neighborhoods with street light outages?

 ## Data Set Resources